 Ever wonder what it’s like to update a travel guidebook?
 After writing about last year’s Portugal research, I thought I’d do the same this year during a whirlwind 3 weeks through southern Spain.
-Compiled below are the brief, daily Facebook updates I posted while on the road… & some photos are linked to larger versions in Flickr.
+Compiled below are the brief, daily Facebook updates I posted while on the road.
 Let’s roll!

 08 Mar · So this is me for the next 4 months.
 About half the Spain book to update, a few clothes & as many small electronics as I can stash in this carry-on.
 Can’t believe I’ll be in Córdoba mañana!!!
 Chau Seattle!